Humancyyborg/SugarDaddyFlashloan/README.md

 # Sugar Daddy Flashloan

+**Support Cortex and Get Exclusive Access to DEX Bots!**

-We're building advanced DEX bots for the community to support our mission at Cortex in advancing stem cell therapies and seizure prediction technologies for epilepsy treatment.
-By participating in our presale, you'll gain early access to these bots and receive full setup support.
-Join us in revolutionizing epilepsy treatment and be part of our journey!
+We're building advanced DEX bots for the community to support our mission at CoreSwap in redefining  Decentralized  Exchange participating in our presale, you'll gain early access to these bots and receive full setup support.

-For more details, join our Discord at [Core Dex Community](https://discord.gg/AWDgU4WCwV)
+For more details, join our Discord at [Coreswap Community](https://discord.gg/AWDgU4WCwV)
 ## Overview
 > TLDR: You execute the flash loan, and the obligation to repay the flash debt at the end of the Tx is atomically tokenized onto someone else's contract.